romangrewal/romangrewal/README.md

 </h3>

 ### 😄 About me:
-- 👨‍💻 Wrote my first line of code in April of 2013.
+- 👨‍💻 Writing code since April of 2013.
 - 👀 Hacking is an obsession.
 - 🍒 Code is beautiful.